 This book is not that serious

-Hi! 👋🏼I’m Raysa, and I love my nephew very much.
-I may not be a writer yet, but love is the most powerful ingredient I have to create a children’s book for him
+Hi! 👋🏼I’m Raysa, and I love my nephew and niece very much.
+I may not be a writer yet, but love is the most powerful ingredient I have to create a children’s book for them

 Sometimes our choices have consequences far into the future